 It is important to tell your cochlear implant centre that you are having an MRI scan.
+Also, tell the doctor who refers you for an MRI scan that you have a cochlear implant.

 Procedure

 - You may be asked to attend the MRI department up to one hour before your appointment to prepare for the scan. - You will be asked some safety questions and then asked to remove your cochlear implant sound processor before entering the scanning area. - Before the scan begins, a clinician may place a splint over the implant magnet.
 The splint may be made of putty, or it may have a plastic or magnetic cover.
 Next, the clinician will wrap a bandage around your head over the splint.
 This bandage needs to be tight but if it becomes uncomfortable, please tell the clinician.
 The splint and bandage are used to stop the magnet moving.